-.25-4 units Course length: 4.5-72 hours lecture and/or CSU

-Group investigation of a special topic in the area of management.
+.25-4 units Course length: 4.5-72 hours lecture and/or CSU 13.5-216 hours laboratory Group investigation of a special topic in the area of management.
 As appropriate, the specific subject will be announced in the Schedule of Courses.